Phytoplankton are tiny, microscopic plants that are the base of the food chain in the ocean. All ocean life depends on

-In fact, phytoplankton contains what’s known as the king of antioxidants, Superoxide Dismutase (SOD).
-SOD is the body’s most powerful antioxidant enzyme … it protects cells and helps remove toxins, including heavy metals from the body.
+It contains what’s known as the king of antioxidants, Superoxide Dismutase (SOD).
+SOD is the body’s most powerful antioxidant enzyme.
+It protects cells and helps remove toxins, including heavy metals from the body.

-Researchers found that the longest-lived animals, like sea turtles, contain large amounts of SOD.
+And researchers found that the longest-lived animals, sea turtles, contain large amounts of SOD.
 Shorter-lived animals, like mice, contain only small amounts.
 So SOD can be an important addition to your dog’s diet!

 SOD uses a process called dismutation to deactivate a free radical called superoxide.
-This turning the free radical into hydrogen peroxide, which then breaks down into harmless oxygen and water.
+This turns the free radical into hydrogen peroxide.
+It then breaks down into harmless oxygen and water.
 SOD is said to be 3,500 times more potent than vitamin C.

 #5 Supports The Liver